dvain/react-presentation/PITCHME.md

 #### React 16 "boiling hot" (react blog March-May 2018)

->One of the biggest lessons we’ve learned is that some of our legacy component lifecycles tend to encourage unsafe coding practices.
+-One of the biggest lessons we’ve learned is that some of our legacy component lifecycles tend to encourage unsafe coding practices.
 They are:
      - componentWillMount
      - componentWillReceiveProps
      - componentWillUpdate
- These lifecycle methods have often been misunderstood and subtly misused; furthermore, we anticipate that their potential misuse may be more problematic with async rendering.
+-These lifecycle methods have often been misunderstood and subtly misused; furthermore, we anticipate that their potential misuse may be more problematic with async rendering.
 Because of this, we will be adding an “UNSAFE_” prefix to these lifecycles in an upcoming release.
 (Here, “unsafe” refers not to security but instead conveys that code using these lifecycles will be more likely to have bugs in future versions of React, especially once async rendering is enabled.)
 ---

 ### React 16